Applying for a CodeMark certificate

 The current fee for registering a CodeMark Certificate with MBIE is NZD $180.30 (excluding GST).
 MBIE will issue you with an invoice for this fee.

 MBIE will not evaluate your product for compliance against the Building Code when registering CodeMark certificates, as this is the responsibility of the PCB during the certification process.
-The registration process is conducted by MBIE to ensure that all certificates that are registered are consistent and have clear information, to ensure users can clearly understand what the product is used for and how it should be used.
+The registration process is an assessment completed by MBIE against relevant registration criteria outlined in the supporting legislation for this scheme.

 Only CodeMark certificates that have been registered by MBIE and that are current on MBIE's public register are valid certificates.
 If a certificate is not on MBIE's register it cannot be used as a 'deemed to comply' pathway for that product through the building consent process.